servlets26/Requirements/README.md

   2. Ben - write about the new system requirements.
   3. Bao - write about the old system problems.
   4. All - noun/verb analysis.
 Discuss them on the meeting
+  5. All - read the customer requirements again and have another look at the questions and put any additions or corrections next to them where necessary. on any correction or addition please write your name next to them and we will look at it tomorrow and make the final version.

 Author: Glakho Robakidze
 ______________________________________________________________